grimandgreedy/listpick/README.md

 close_curses(stdscr)

 ```
-Use the listpick binary to generate and display rows based on a list of commands:
+Or use the listpick binary to generate and display rows based on a list of commands:

 ```
 wget https://raw.githubusercontent.com/grimandgreedy/listpick/refs/heads/master/examples/data_generation/list_files.toml